bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/2_Managing_Files_With_MS_Graph/AccesingContent.md

 - Build and run the application.

-- Click in Log in button to Download File.
-Show the 10 first items in OneDrive.
+- Click in Log in button.

-- Select **Convert content from OneDrive** option in menu
+- Select **Convert content from OneDrive** option in menu.

 - Select a file with one of this extensions: doc, docx, epub, eml, htm, html, md, msg, odp, ods, odt, pps, ppsx, ppt, pptx, rtf, tif, tiff, xls, xlsm, xlsx